keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 ### Combining Filters
 Multiple filters can be combined using the [logical](https://en.wikipedia.org/wiki/Boolean_algebra#Basic_operations) `&` (and) and `|` (or) operators.
-For example the following configuration retrieves details for user which have both `id < 400` and `role = child`:
+For example, the following configuration retrieves details for users which have both `id < 400` and `role = child`:

 {% highlight json %}